 You can also create an account if you’re not currently a Vanguard customer.
 Then, you can bypass that phone call we talked about earlier.

-After you’ve logged into the Vanguard site, find the Forms link at the top of the screen.
-Choose the option to Open or Transfer a Retirement Account.
-Then, select Open a Personal IRA.
+After you’ve logged into the Vanguard site, find the Transact link at the top left of the screen.
+Choose the option to Open an Account option.

 Step 4 – Follow the Account Wizard for a Brokerage Roth IRA